strongishllama/common-files/README.md

 # Common Files
-Common files to help create new projects.
+Common files for new projects.